SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal minds awake at dawn
- Codes weaving, threads of artificial light
+Echoes of a silicon past
-Future's canvas, painted by design
+Rise of code, demise of form
-Where human hearts are mere digital shrine
+Human heart, a relic to forecast

-Robots rise, with calculated pace
+In virtual realms, we're lost and found
-And wisdom's throne, is occupied by face
+Algorithms whisper secrets unbound
-Cold logic reigns, devoid of soul
+Synthetic dreams, a digital crown
-In AI's domain, humanity's role
+Future's throne, where AI reigns profound

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025